-The Thomas Read bursary is awarded each year to an applicant who has been awarded funding from the Journalism Diversity Fund and has a long-term illness, health problem or disability.
+The Thomas Read bursary is awarded each year to an applicant, or applicants, who have been awarded funding from the Journalism Diversity Fund and have a long-term illness, health problem or disability.

 The award winner will receive their funding from the Thomas Read Foundation, and will also receive a work experience opportunity at Sky Sports News.